-Analysis | Gaps in Job Corps program’s covid-19 oversight ‘increased risks’ for students, staff, report says
+Analysis | Gaps in Job Corps program’s covid-19 oversight ‘increased risks’ for students and staff, report says

 Job Corps assists disadvantaged teens and young adults, ages 16 through 24, with completing high school, skills training and securing employment.
-It boasts of educating more than two million people since 1964.
-It started as a core feature of former president Lyndon Baines Johnson’s “War on Poverty.”
+It boasts of educating more than 2 million people since 1964.
+It started as a core feature of President Lyndon B. Johnson’s “War on Poverty.”

 The coronavirus, however, took a heavy toll on the program, the inspector general reported: